-There are 30 known lions in Torra, a communal farmland area, and over 150 estimated in Namibia’s north-west.
+There are 30 known lions in Torra, a communal farmland area, and over 150 estimated in Namibia’s northwest.
 This specific male’s pride is believed to consist of 14 individuals.
-The lions are relatively unbothered by vehicles and gave us a wonderful, intimate encounter.
+The lions are relatively unbothered by vehicles – as many tourists have found on their African safari.

 The conservation of these lions is hugely important in the face of rapidly diminishing global lion ranges and numbers.
 Once widespread, even across parts of Europe and Asia, lions today occur only in fragmented pockets across Africa, mostly in large national parks.
-However in Namibia lion range and numbers are expanding, at least for the time being.
+However, in Namibia, lion range and numbers are expanding, at least for now.
 Current estimates indicate between 600 and 800 animals.

-Yet Garth Owen-Smith is predicting real lion trouble for the north-west and says actions must be taken now to counter it.
-Garth saw lions starving at the end of the drought of the early 1980s, when lion numbers – and drought conditions – were similar to what they are now.
+Yet Garth Owen-Smith predicts real lion trouble for the northwest and says actions must be taken now to counter it.
+Garth saw lions starving at the end of the drought of the early 1980s when lion numbers – and drought conditions – were similar to what they are now.

 Droughts can be a time of plenty for predators.
-Lions enjoy favourable conditions because game is concentrated in the few areas were rain has fallen or around isolated waterholes.
+Lions enjoy favourable conditions because wildlife is concentrated in the few areas where rain has fallen or around isolated waterholes.
 But game dispersal in search of grazing can also work against the lions, as it did in the early 80s, and will then bring them into increasing conflict with livestock.
-Today, significantly more people and livestock use the north-west than they did thirty years ago.
+Today, more people and livestock use the northwest than thirty years ago.
 Farmers trying to access sparse grazing are forced to move livestock into lion areas.

-“People do not want to hear about lions, the lions have made farmers poor,” says Vitalis Florry.
-Talking with the Torra Conservancy field officer (and livestock farmer), it’s clear that the trouble is brewing.
+“People do not want to hear about lions; the lions have made farmers poor,” says Vitalis Florry.
+Talking with the Torra Conservancy field officer (and livestock farmer), it’s clear that trouble is brewing.
 In the last two months, one horse, two cattle, three donkeys and 25 goats were lost to lions in Torra.
-One of the three lion-proof stock enclosures built with donor funding to reduce conflicts was demolished by elephants last year.
-The others are working well, but such enclosures are costly and currently provide only localised relief for farmers facing lion troubles.
+Elephants demolished one of the three lion-proof stock enclosures built with donor funding to reduce conflicts last year.
+The others work well, but such enclosures are costly and provide only localised relief for farmers facing lion troubles.
 Lions now range across some 25 conservancies, and the sentiments of communities are similar everywhere: the costs and dangers of living with lions outweigh the benefits.

 Lion rangers are employed in several conservancies to help monitor lion movements and reduce conflicts.
 Their salaries are paid by conservancies, tourism operators and NGOs.
-But without remote tracking technology, monitoring lion movements in rugged terrain can be near impossible.
+But monitoring lion movements in rugged terrain can be near impossible without remote tracking technology.
 While about a third of the adult lions have been fitted with transmitters, mostly by Dr Philip ‘Flip’ Stander as part of the Desert Lion Conservation Project, the early warning system that remote tracking could enable is currently not active.
 Funding and manpower are the main problems.
 Who pays for and maintains the tracking technology?
 Who sends out warnings to local communities?
 Flip Stander cannot do all of that alone.
-Conservation NGO Africat has taken this on in some conservancies, but covers only a small portion of lion range.
+Conservation NGO Africat has taken this on in some conservancies but covers only a small portion of lion range.

-Most rural communities want to see less lions.
+Most rural communities want to see fewer lions.
 Actively zoning core wildlife areas helps.
 But wildlife moves, especially during times of drought.
-The north-west is marginal wildlife habitat and game needs to wander and opportunistically use available resources to stay alive – for lions that includes the odd livestock meal.
-More must be done to reduce conflicts, but some will always occur, and need to be offset by direct returns from lions.
+The northwest is marginal wildlife habitat, and wildlife needs to wander and opportunistically use available resources to stay alive – including the odd livestock meal for lions.
+More must be done to reduce conflicts, but some will always occur and need to be offset by direct returns from lions.

-Trophy hunting is making an important contribution, funding game guard salaries and other conservancy running costs, especially in the many areas where there is no tourism.
+Trophy hunting is making an important contribution, funding game guard salaries and other conservancy running costs, especially in the many areas without tourism.
 Yet lion hunting is extremely controversial.
-Hunters are accused of always singling out prime males, skewing population demographics and upsetting pride structures.
-Desert Lion Conservation Project data shows that significantly more lions are killed by locals than by trophy hunters, without any returns.
+Trophy hunters are accused of singling out prime breeding males, skewing population demographics and upsetting pride structures.
+Desert Lion Conservation Project data shows that significantly more lions are killed by locals than by trophy hunters – without generating any conservation returns.
 Targeted trophy hunting of selected lions could reduce lion troubles and generate significant conservation revenue.
-Yet poor practices by some operators reinforce the stigma, and around the globe pressure is mounting to ban trophy hunting of lions altogether.
+Yet poor practices by some operators reinforce the stigma, and around the globe, pressure is mounting to ban trophy hunting of lions altogether.

-There is a new guard of concerned conservationists fighting the cause of the lions, and collecting funds for their conservation.
-The efforts are making an important difference, especially to research, but as long as they remain ad hoc, offer only short-term relief.
+There is a new guard of concerned conservationists fighting the cause of the lions and collecting funds for their conservation.
+The efforts are making an important difference, especially in research, but as long as they remain ad hoc, they offer only short-term relief.
 If lions are to survive outside national parks for generations to come, more permanent funding streams need to flow directly into conflict mitigation.

-Some compensation payments for losses are currently made under the Ministry of Environment and Tourism’s Human-wildlife Self Reliance Scheme.
-After initial start-up funding from the MET’s Game Products Trust Fund, conservancies pay compensation from own income, reinforcing the importance of generating direct returns from wildlife.
+Some loss compensation payments are made via the Ministry of Environment and Tourism’s Human-wildlife Self Reliance Scheme.
+After initial start-up funding from the MET’s Game Products Trust Fund, conservancies pay compensation from their own income, reinforcing the importance of generating direct returns from wildlife.

 The concept of wildlife incentives is now being piloted in a few conservancies.
 Local communities are encouraged to conserve predators (and other problematic species) through payments for wildlife sightings made by tourism operators.
 The idea includes securing funds from external partners to match tourism operator contributions and is being coordinated by the Natural Resources Working Group of NACSO.
 This may prove to be a vital, ongoing funding source – if it is embraced.